 I do not yet know the price or the wire material for that matter.
-However, if the No 10 at HKD$1480 is a bit of a bargain for an excellent performing 24AWG wire.
+However, the No 10 at HKD$1480 is a bit of a bargain for an excellent performing 24AWG wire.

-To date, the Satin Audio Medusa has been my ‘bang for buck’ recommendations for 2019.
+To date, the Satin Audio Medusa has been my ‘bang for buck’ recommendation for 2019.
 The No 10 is easily in the pack for 2020 alongside them as a fantastic performer and uniquely different.
 If you get a chance it is well worth a listen.